deepak300811/printful-quiz/README.md

    - Components: Individual units that can come under another components, can be repeated or refreshed multiple times as a part of the page, without refreshing the whole page, components can contain their own logic which will process data coming from thier parent components (can be container or any other component).
 Eg: Single-Question component where the quiz container remain as it is but it's child changes.
 Or Header component which is again used in Quiz container.
    - Store: Contains logic for coupling of useContext and useReducer hook and provides a custom hook named useStore which can attach any component to the central store.

-# Third party / Helper libraries used in this project
+# Third party / Helper libraries used in this project❤️

 1. For styling: TailwindCSS coupled with styled components are used .
 2. A third party package called tailwind-styled-components is used, it makes it easy to write components with Tailwind as it would be with Styled components.
 A tailwind component can be styled to enhance it with styled component.